OutOfBoundsError/eBay-Tools/README.md

 # Want To Do
-- Create a public database for people withouta catch-all to use.
+- Create a public database for people without a catch-all to use.
 - Allow users to share accounts created to the database.
+- Make Watching Request Based to increase time efficiency.

 # Current Issues
 - Saving settings sometimes causes ':undefined' accounts.